📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Schema markup AI Overviews optimization is one piece of your AI visibility puzzle.
 It works best when combined with:

-- GRAAF Framework implementation: Generate, Refine, Align, Analyze, and Format content specifically for AI systems
+- GRAAF Framework implementation: Generate, Refine, Align, Analyze, and Format content specifically for AI systems alongside your schema markup for AI Overviews

 - Understanding AI Overview triggers: Know which query patterns trigger AI Overviews in your niche